RASC members—call the Society Office to purchase the electronic 2016 Handbook.

 - sections on astronomical sketching and digital photography

-- essay on deep-sky objects
+- deep-sky objects

-- section and observing list "Wide-Field Wonders"
+- observing list og "Wide-Field Wonders"

-- information on the Gegenschein and zodiacal light;
+- the Gegenschein and zodiacal light;

 - a section on sky phenomena;